-Treating constipation in seniors: A review of current treatmentsJanuary 28th, 2013 in Diseases, Conditions, Syndromes /
+Treating constipation in seniors: A review of current treatmentsJanuary 28, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 For seniors who are constipated, the use of polyethylene glycol and lactulose are effective, according to a review of current treatments published in CMAJ (Canadian Medical Association Journal).
 The article reviews the latest evidence on the efficacy and safety of treatments to help doctors treat their patients.